VueGWT/vue-gwt/docs-source/book/composition/extending-components.md

 ## Extending an existing JS Component {#extending-js-component}

-Has you saw in [integrating with JS Components](../advanced/integrating-with-js-components.md) that we can use JS Components in Vue GWT.
+As you saw in [integrating with JS Components](../advanced/integrating-with-js-components.md), we can use JS Components in Vue GWT.

 Well, we can also extends them!